daden-ms/arm/README.md

 1. Click: **SAVE** > **Yes**

-### To edit the output of the  job that outputs to PowerBI
+### To edit the output of the  job that outputs to Power BI

 1. Click: **STREAM ANALYTICS** > **adlstreamanalytics[*unique*]powerbi**>**OUTPUTS**
 1. Click: **DELETE** > **Yes**